defenseunicorns/leapfrogai/packages/vllm/README.md

 - `--build-arg REVISION="gptq-4bit-32g-actorder_True"`: Revision or commit hash for the model
 - `--build-arg QUANTIZATION="gptq"`: Quantization type (e.g., gptq, awq, or empty for un-quantized)
 - `--build-arg TENSOR_PARALLEL_SIZE="1"`: The number of gpus to spread the tensor processing across
+- `--build-arg TRUST_REMOTE_CODE="True"`: Whether to trust inferencing code downloaded as part of the model download

 ## Zarf Package Deployment